mtgjson/mtgjson-website/docs/data-models/card-deck/README.md

 > - **Introduced:** `v4.4.0`

 > ### rarity
 > The card printing rarity.
+Rarity `bonus` relates to cards that have an alternate availability in booster packs, while `special` relates to "Timeshifted" cards.
 >
 > - **Type:** `string`
 > - <ExampleField type='rarity'/>